pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - New: Added Background Image option in Videobox widget - [here](https://premiumaddons.com/video-box-widget-for-elementor-page-builder/).
 - Tweak: Added "aria-hidden" attribute to icons in Blog widget.
-- Fixed: Custom Elementor icons converted to SVGs causing them not to appear.
+- Fixed: Custom icons converted to SVGs causing them not to appear.

 = 4.9.33 =